Harrow Council Top 5 Planning Issues

 Our advice is for Harrow Council, get a local Architect that has worked in the Borough for many a year and knows all the characters and culture that is Harrow Council.

-4. Double Side Extension
+5. Double Side Extension

 Historically houses have been extended over time.
 Each owner does a bit.
 So there comes a point when all the easy ones are done.
 But you want just a bit more space.
 The space at the side of the house, maybe over the garage looks tempting.
-Councils only have policy covering things that people want to do.
+Harrow Council only have policy covering things that people want to do.
 So if there is no demand for double side extensions then no much policy.
 But now demand is on the rise.
 Policy rises to match.
 As such Harrow would rather you not build in the gaps between houses.
 It turns what can be a very nice road with semis and detached houses into looking quite terraced.

 Good advice should be sought.
 You can achieve these extensions but they should be set back from the front and extending to the boundary can be challenging.